 White Beans are a super rich source of dietary fiber, which is good for the prevention of constipation, also helps digestive disorders like irritable bowel syndrome and diverticulosis.
 They are great for heart health because of their significant amounts of folate (support of red blood cell formation, one cup of the cooked beans provides 63.7% of the recommended daily intake for folate) and magnesium (lowers blood pressure).
 They are good for helping insulin resistance, hypoglycemia or diabetes, and help you balance blood sugar levels while providing steady energy.

-Quinoa is a super food that is extremely nutrient rich and it is a complete protein source and high in fiber, which helps digestion heart heath.
+Quinoa is a super food that is extremely nutrient rich and it is a complete protein source and high in fiber, which helps digestion heart health.
 It contains more antioxidants, vitamins and nutrients than any other grain.
-Unlike most grains quinoa has a significant amount of gamma-tocopherol of the vitamin E family, which helps some inflammatory issues.
+Unlike most grains, quinoa has a significant amount of gamma-tocopherol of the vitamin E family, which helps some inflammatory issues.
 It is a good source of magnesium (helps metabolism, cardiovascular, and blood vessel function, which is helpful for migraine headaches).
 Quinoa contains the antioxidant flavonoids quercetin and kaempferol even more than in cranberries.
 It is helpful in regulation of blood sugar and also reduces your chances of developing type 2 diabetes.

 Bell Peppers are matured green bell peppers and have more nutrition as they mature.
 They are super high in vitamin A which helps to support healthy eyesight, especially night vision and are extremely high in vitamin C, so much so they have twice as much as an orange which makes it really good for the skin.
-Red peppers are one of the highest veggies in lycopene, and have been successfully tested in the prevention of many cancers.
-They have a good source of the antioxidant mineral manganese and B-complex and vitamin E. They help reduces ‘bad’ cholesterol, helps controls diabetes and helps reduce pain.
+Red peppers are one of the highest veggies in lycopene and have been successfully tested in the prevention of many cancers.
+They have a good source of the antioxidant mineral manganese and B-complex and vitamin E. They help reduce ‘bad’ cholesterol, helps controls diabetes and helps reduce pain.
 They are also a good source of fiber, folate, vitamin K, molybdenum and manganese.